In General Critical Thinking Means

 While not always a rigid, linear checklist, critical thinking can be understood as a cyclical process with key stages.
 This breakdown provides a practical framework for applying the concept.

 1. Identification and Clarification: The process begins with recognizing that a situation requires critical evaluation.
 This involves clearly defining the problem, question, or issue at hand.
 What is the exact claim being made?
 What is the goal of my thinking?
-For example, if you read a headline stating "Study Shows Coffee Causes Anxiety," the first step is to clarify: What was the study's design?
+As an example, if you read a headline stating "Study Shows Coffee Causes Anxiety," the first step is to clarify: What was the study's design?
 Who was studied?
 What does "causes" mean in this context?
 Jumping to a conclusion without this clarification is a common failure point.

 2. Information Gathering and Analysis: Next, one actively seeks relevant information from credible sources.
 This goes beyond a quick Google search; it involves assessing the reliability of sources (peer-reviewed journal vs. personal blog), distinguishing fact from opinion, and identifying potential biases in the information presented.
 The gathered data is then broken down into its constituent parts.
 In our coffee example, this means finding the original study, examining the sample size, control groups, and statistical significance.